icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 - [enhancd](https://github.com/b4b4r07/enhancd) - A simple tool that provides an enhanced `cd` command by memorizing all directories visited by a user and use it for the pathname resolution.
 - [envrc](https://github.com/fabiogibson/envrc-zsh-plugin) - Automatically loads and unloads environment variables if a `.envrc` file is found in a directory.
 - [escape-backtick](https://github.com/bezhermoso/zsh-escape-backtick) - Quickly insert escaped backticks when double-tapping "`".
-- [evalcache](https://github.com/mroth/evalcache) - Cache the output of a binary initialization command, to help lower shell startup time.
+- [evalcache](https://github.com/mroth/evalcache) - Caches the output of a binary initialization command like `eval "$(hub alias -s)"`, to help lower shell startup time by loading from cache instead of re-running every new shell session.
 - [evil-registers](https://github.com/zsh-vi-more/evil-registers) - Extends ZLE `vi` commands to remotely access named registers of the `vim` and `nvim` editors, and system selection and clipboard.
 - [exa (DarrinTisdale)](https://github.com/DarrinTisdale/zsh-aliases-exa) - Enables a number of aliases extending [exa](https://the.exa.website), the modern replacement for `ls`.
 - [exa (hermitmaster)](https://github.com/hermitmaster/zsh-exa-plugin) - Adds some aliases for [exa](https://the.exa.website), the modern replacement for `ls`.